Skip to content

 These two modes make use of Ruff's language server capabilities, available via the server subcommand.

 The differences between them are that of the client libraries.
-To use the native client, you must be using a paid IDE.
+To use the native client, you must be using a paid IDE or the unified PyCharm.
 On the other hand, LSP4IJ can be installed on any IDE.

 Mode Native LSP client LSP4IJ